ropensci-archive/rgauges/README.md

 ### Authentication

-Get your own API in your Gaug.es 'My Account' page and put in your .Rprofile file under the name 'GaugesKey' or some other name (you can specify `keyname` in function calls).
+Get your own API key in your Gaug.es 'My Account' page and put in your .Rprofile file under the name 'GaugesKey' or some other name (you can specify `keyname` in function calls - but if you put in as 'GaugesKey' you're all set and don't need to bother with the `keyname` parameter).

 ### Quick start